byteduck/duckOS/README.md

   - There is only support for one redirection at a time right now.
 - open (/bin/open): A utility to open files and applications from the command line.
 - play (/bin/play): Plays audio files.
 - profile (/bin/profile): Profiles a running application and outputs a [FlameGraph](https://github.com/brendangregg/FlameGraph) / [SpeedScope](https://speedscope.app) compatible file.
+  - You can run `scripts/debugd.py` on the host (with speedscope installed) and pass the `-r` parameter to profile to send the output directly to the host via networking and open it in speedscope.

 Programs that take arguments will provide you with the correct usage when you run them without arguments.